Vegan Key Lime Pie

 This is the best vegan key lime and blackberry pie.
 No one would ever know it’s full of healthy ingredients like cashews and avocado!

 The weather has been warm this week and I have been craving light and refreshing foods with bright, happy springtime flavor.
 This (almost) raw vegan key lime pie definitely fits the bill.
 It’s tart, sweet, creamy and cold.
 I like it best partially frozen, like an ice cream pie.
 My aunt Ginny and my friend Victoria both gave me bunches of perfect homegrown limes, so this key lime pie was meant to be.
 Although it’s called key lime, actual key limes can be hard to come by and aren’t necessary.
-Any limes will do.
+Any limes will do, and I actually prefer the more common Persian limes here.
 And here’s an interesting tidbit: limes actually turn yellow and become juicer when they are allowed to ripen all the way, and they are so good.
 A lime tree is next on my garden list.

 Here’s what my family had to say about this pie: